Kong/lua-resty-events/README.md

 `syntax: callback = function(data, event, source, pid)`

-The parameters will be the same as the ones provided to [post](#post), except for the extra value `pid` which will be the pid of the originating worker process, or `nil` if it was a local event only.
+The parameters will be the same as the ones provided to [publish](#publish), except for the extra value `pid` which will be the pid of the originating worker process, or `nil` if it was a local event only.
 Any return value from `callback` will be discarded.
 *Note:* `data` may be a reference type of data (eg. a Lua `table`  type).
 The same value is passed